Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/README.md

 ### Batch logs query

-The following example demonstrates sending multiple queries at the same time using batch query API.
+The following example demonstrates sending multiple queries at the same time using the batch query API.
 The queries can either be represented as a list of `LogsBatchQuery` objects or a dictionary.
 This example uses the former approach.

 ```python
 import os